 UCAT Preparation Comprehensive Program

 The UCAT Preparation Comprehensive Program is a formal UCAT preparation program which combines all METC Institute UCAT workshops in order to maximise candidate performance in the UCAT.
-The program consists of five UCAT workshops (total of 10hrs of live tutoring) each corresponding to a specific section of the UCAT exam.
+The program consists of five UCAT workshops (total of 10hrs) each corresponding to a specific section of the UCAT exam.